frendsick/torth/docs/intrinsics.md

 1. Pop two [integers](definitions.md#integer-types) from the stack
 2. Perform bitwise AND operation to the popped values
 3. Push the result of the bitwise operator as [INT](types.md#int-uint8---integer)

+## ARGC

+Push the command line argument count to the stack.

+## ARGV

+Push the pointer to the command line argument array to the stack.